nandosola/go-lambda-poc/README.md

 Please use `./check-deployment.sh plot` for a fancier output:
 ![Report](vegeta-plot.png)
 To make some sense out of any potential downtime during `terraform apply`, we should inspect lambda insights throttling, warmup and parallelism metrics in Cloudwatch.
-For example, we could be getting "false deploy downtime" for a high request volume that is cut off by the lambda runtime.
+For example, we could be getting "false deploy downtime" for a high request volume that is cut off by a misconfigured lambda runtime.

 ### Further improvements
 - Provide an OpenAPI template.